-The Montreal Science Centre and the Labyrinth are located in the Quais of the Old Port, which has many other fun features like bicycle, quadricycle and inline skate rentals, urban beach (no water access), boat rides, the Amphi-Bus, an outdoor skating rink in winter (with ice skate rental), and ethnic and other festivals throughout the summer.
+The Montreal Science Centre is located in the Quais of the Old Port, which has many other summer features like bicycle, quadricycle, Segway and inline skate rentals, an urban beach (no water access), boat rides, food trucks, the Amphi-Bus, an outdoor skating rink in winter (with ice skate rental), and ethnic and other festivals throughout the summer.

 King Edward Pier in the Old Port, at the foot of Saint-Laurent Blvd.

 The Expo 67 islands in the St. Lawrence are the site of adult attractions like the Casino and auto racing on the Circuit Gilles-Villeneuve – site of the Grand Prix du Canada in June – but they also contain acres of parkland, La Ronde, the Biosphere and a public beach.
 They're also the site of the annual winter Fête des neiges festival in January.

 Big traditional amusement park now operated by Six Flags: games and rides, fireworks festival in June and July.
 Seasonal.

 Interactive exhibitions and multimedia presentations about water and ecosystems inside the geodesic dome on Île Sainte-Hélène.